threadi/external-files-in-media-library/readme.txt

 = Is there a WP CLI command? =

-Yes, there are many options on WP CLI, see [our documentation](https://github.com/threadi/external-files-in-media-library/blob/master/docs/cli.md).
+Yes, we provide many options on WP CLI, see [our documentation](https://github.com/threadi/external-files-in-media-library/blob/master/docs/cli.md).

 = Google tells me that the app is not verified when I connect Google Drive - why? =